GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 - These values do NOT change during the whole movie.
 - It can use them in the *main script* (and in the optional background and foreground scripts).

+.. gmt movie main.sh -NEarth -C13cx13cx30 -T10 -M0,png -V -Gblack -L+f14p,Helvetica-Bold,white -Fmp4 -Zs

  ============== ================================================= ==============
   Parameter               Purpose or contents                      Set by Movie
  ============== ================================================= ==============
-  MOVIE_NFRAMES   Total number of frames in the movie               -T MOVIE_WIDTH     Width of the movie canvas                         -C MOVIE_HEIGHT    Height of the movie canvas                        -C MOVIE_DPU       Dots (pixels) per unit used to convert to image   -C MOVIE_RATE      Number of frames displayed per second             -D
+  MOVIE_NFRAMES   Total number of frames in the movie               -T 10 MOVIE_WIDTH     Width of the movie canvas                         -C 13 (cm) MOVIE_HEIGHT    Height of the movie canvas                        -C 13 (cm) MOVIE_DPU       Dots (pixels) per unit used to convert to image   -C 30 (dpc) MOVIE_RATE      Number of frames displayed per second             -D (24, by default)
  ============== ================================================= ==============

 ..
 Important::